The Spill Canvas: Career

-In early 2007, McGuire declared that he was no longer a part of the band, stating, "The Spill Canvas has decided in order to make music to its fullest potential, they must do so without me."
+In early 2007, McGuire declared that he was no longer a part of the band, saying, "The Spill Canvas has decided in order to make music to its fullest potential, they must do so without me."
 The temporary replacement for McGuire was Landon Heil, the guitarist of another band known as The Glass Atlantic.
 Being a better creative fit than McGuire, Heil quickly became a permanent member of the outfit.

 On May 1, 2007, the band released an EP entitled Denial Feels So Good, to hold their fans over until their new album arrived.
 The EP consisted of three original songs and two covers.
 Marc Sheaffer, a keyboardist from Sioux Falls, played keys on "Gold Dust Woman".
-Following the release of the EP, the band played on the entire summer 2007 Warped Tour, promoting the upcoming release of their third album and first major label debut No Really, I'm Fine.
+After the release of the EP, the band played on the entire summer 2007 Warped Tour, promoting the upcoming release of their third album and first major label debut No Really, I'm Fine.
 The new album was recorded in March and April 2007, and in Alternative Press Issue 229, it was confirmed that Anthony Green of Circa Survive and Andrew McMahon of Jack's Mannequin would be guests on the new album.
-Anthony Green sang backup vocals on the song "Bleed, Everyone's Doing It", and Andrew McMahon played keyboards in the re-recorded version of the song "Saved", a song originally recorded for the soundtrack of the motion picture, Superman Returns.
+Green sang backup vocals on the song "Bleed, Everyone's Doing It", and McMahon played keyboards in the re-recorded version of the song "Saved", a song originally recorded for the soundtrack of the motion picture, Superman Returns.

 On July 26, 2007, No Really, I'm Fine was rumored to be the title of the upcoming album.
 This agreement lasted for two years.
-Soon after, however, websites such as Amazon.com and Best Buy, had listed the new album with the title Conduit.
-On August 28, 2007, the band posted a Myspace bulletin stating that the album was going to be titled No Really, I'm Fine.
+Soon after, however, websites such as Amazon.com and Best Buy had listed the new album with the title Conduit.
+On August 28, 2007, the band posted a Myspace bulletin saying that the album was going to be titled No Really, I'm Fine.
 The album was released under this title on October 2, 2007.

 The band went on a Fall tour across North America in the Fall of 2007, named "All Your Favorite Spots".
 The tour was supported by Meg & Dia, Playradioplay!, and Treaty of Paris.
 On January 23, 2008, it was confirmed on Yellowcard's official MySpace that The Spill Canvas would be touring with them in a spring acoustic tour.
 In February 2008, they headed to Europe with Plain White T's and The Fold.
 In the summer of 2008, The Spill Canvas headlined a national tour, supported by Steel Train and Ludo.
 Up-and-coming pop-punkers Sing It Loud joined them for the first half of the tour, with Liam and Me joining for the end.
 They were joined by Motion City Soundtrack for the final leg of the tour.